devByByron/AI-For-Everyone/README.md

 **Example:** Think of it like teaching a student with flashcards.
 Each flashcard has a question (input) and a correct answer (output).
 Over time, the student learns to match the questions to the right answers.

 **2. Unsupervised Learning** : Works with unlabeled data to find patterns or groupings (e.g., clustering similar items).

-**Reinforcement Learning**: Learns by trial and error, getting rewards for good actions and penalties for bad ones.
+**3. Reinforcement Learning**: Learns by trial and error, getting rewards for good actions and penalties for bad ones.

 **Deep Learning**
 Deep learning is a type of machine learning that can understand really complex patterns in data — kind of like how our brains learn by seeing examples.